A little Slack notifier in Elixir

 -

-after the function name means that the function accepts one argument.
-The number of arguments accepted by a function is known as its arity. ↩ -
+The /1after the function name means that the function accepts one argument.
+The number of arguments accepted by a function is known as its arity. ↩

 You did know Salesforce acquired Slack in 2020? ↩